BSc in Computer Science and Mathematical Sciences within the Natural Sciences programme (CFG0): 2021-2022

 |Students must take no less than 20 credits and no more than 60 Capstone Modules from the following list:|

-Further details about the modules in the Mathematics list.
+Further details about the modules in the Mathematical Sciences list.

 Below is an example of modules that are timetabled to satisfy these rules except in Year 3 where the set may not include a capstone module.
 Click on the single digit numbered link on the left to see a sample timetable and the module code to see details about the module such as content, contact hours, teaching methods and assessment methods.